Inside this Article

 - On WordPress.com, resources are limited.
 The lower-tier plans are designed for small websites, so your storage is limited.
 To access unlimited storage, you have to upgrade to the Business plan and above.

 - WordPress.com is better for e-commerce stores.
 Upgrade to the Business plan and you can sell unlimited products and add thousands of plugins, including marketing and sales management tools, for no additional cost.

-It’s a tie.
+And the Winner Is…It’s a tie.
 The winner in the scalability category depends on what you are using your website for.
 For anything other than e-commerce, then Duda is cheaper and easier to scale.
 It costs more to scale your WordPress.com website, but WordPress is better if you want to sell more than 100 products.

+WordPress Is Better for Blogging and E-CommerceIn this battle, it’s obvious that the clear winner for you is the one that really meets your needs.
+WordPress leaves Duda trailing far behind when it comes to blogging and e-commerce features, and also gives you a larger number of templates to choose from.
 However, Duda is great if you want the ease of a drag-and-drop builder combined with pre-designed sections that enable you to build your website quickly.
 Duda is also better if you’re wanting to use your website to target different types of visitors with different types of content — which is great for marketing purposes.

 - If you want to build a website for your business and your focus isn’t on e-commerce or blogging, Duda gives you more advanced tools and unlimited storage space.